-You can use the SL3 interface to sample from vinyl or any other sound source.
-Click the ▼ triangle next to the record button to select from Aux, Left (deck) or Right (deck) inputs.
+You can use the SL4 interface to sample from vinyl or any other sound source.
+Click the ▼ triangle next to the record button to select from the Aux, 1, 2, 3 or 4 input.

 TIP: Remember that ctrl-n turns recording on and off, and you can load a recording without saving it using shift + left arrow or shift + right arrow.
 Drop the needle into a loud part of the track, record a few seconds, and then shift + left arrow or shift + right arrow to load it on to the Virtual Deck.
 This way you can double-check your levels and adjust with the Gain control.